 Too many first-time property developers are in a hurry to lock in a builder and get the project started.
 Now …

-I’m not saying there is anything wrong with being on a mission to lock down your builder and get them going onsite BUT …
+I’m not saying nothing is wrong with being on a mission to lock down your builder.
+And get them going onsite BUT …

 … what I am saying is that the additional time you put in on the front end to get your documentation watertight is guaranteed to save you countless headaches, time and money…